Dakota-Vikdal/oo-python-theater-work/README.md

   many-to-many)?

 ## A note about notation

+*an instance is an object that is attached to a class* *a class is a function that hosts attributes, methods and objects*

 - When you see a `"#"` the functionality is related to the instance, a `"."` the class.